Adnan-Yonathan/DeltaSportsFinal/docs/COVERS_IMPLEMENTATION.md

 # Covers.com Scraper - Implementation Guide

+> NOTE: Covers.com integration has been superseded by SportsBettingDime.
+This guide is retained for historical reference only.

 ## Overview
 Complete the Covers.com integration by adding chat tool support for betting data.